mjanowiecki/bulk-blue-jay-docs/docs/workflow/2-fill-out-templates.md

 For ingest, the only accepted values in these fields are URIs (aka Refs) from your local ArchivesSpace instance.
 Do not include the "base" component of the URI.

-Examples:
+Examples (after replacement in step 7 & 9):

 - `/agents/corporate_entities/879`
+- `/subjects/339|/subjects/142`
-- `/subjects/339`
+- `/repositories/3/archival_objects/84724`
-- `/repositories/3/archival_objects/84637`
+- `instance_type==mixed_materials;;ref==/repositories/3/top_containers/14557;;type_2==folder`

-If the URI has not yet been created, please type the exact name or title of the object instead.
-These will be replaced by their URIs in step 8.
+If the URI has not yet been created, please type the exact name of the subject or agent instead.
+For top containers in archival object instances, use the barcode in the `ref` field if the top container does not exist yet.
+The names and barcodes will be replaced by their URIs in step 7 and 9.

+Examples (before replacement in step 7 & 8):
+- `Johns Hopkins University.
+Academic Council of Homewood Faculties`
+- `Academic libraries|ephemera (general object genre)`
+- `Departmental Review Committee, 1972-1973`
+- `instance_type==mixed_materials;;ref==31151034438071;;type_2==folder`

+Repeatable ref fields are separated by a single pipe `|`.
+Be sure there are no spaces surrounding the pipe, this will break the script.

 ### :material-format-list-group-plus: Subfield type